 On the same mentioned above, you have to click on 7(2009) tab, and below that you should be able to see the ISO, click on x86_64.
 That would take you to the download mirror link.

 After you chosen the download mirror link near to your region, click on download on the ISO file, unlike Centos 8 the Centos7 size is smaller, but still 4.4 GB, however you can also choose the everything file that is a bit bigger in size.

 What is the minimum requirement to run Centos in VMware workstation.?

-To get a decent performance, it is recommended to have at least 2Gigs of RAM and 1 CPU core, and 10GB of HDD.
-Yes, you can still use the minimum requirements such as 1GB of ram and less storage but you won’t get better performance if you wanted to multitask.
-If you can add more nothing like it.
+On an average, to get a decent performance, it is recommended to have at least 2Gigs of RAM and 1 CPU core, and 10GB of HDD.
+Yes, you can still use the minimum requirements, such as 1GB of ram and less storage, but you won’t get better performance if you wanted to multitask.
+If you can add more, even better.

-I always prefer to build the VM with the best configuration possible that way, I don’t have to bother to reconfigure the system resources again while I am working in the middle of a project.
+I always prefer to build the VM with the best configuration possible, so I don’t have to bother to reconfigure the system resources again while working in the middle of a project.
 So based on your requirement, assign the required memory, CPU, and hard disk.

 You can always make changes later though.

 For me, I need to test some SNMP configurations and network bridge adapter configuration, so I have chosen 2GB of RAM and 2 CPU Core, and 30GB of HDD.